21 Best Things to Do in Grand Junction (in 2023)

 Palisade

-Enjoy Colorado’s wine country (and sample other tasty produce, too!)
+Enjoy Colorado’s wine country and sample other tasty produce, too!

 📍 Google Maps | Website

-Colorado’s Western Slope is known for its agriculture and is home to Colorado Wine Country.
-Palisade, located next to Grand Junction, is particularly known for its delicious wines.
 It’s also known for the Palisade peaches which we Coloradans eagerly wait for each summer.
 Tour some of the many area wineries, or head to the Palisade Peach Shack to pick your own tasty fruit.

 James M. Robb Colorado River State Park

-Get out on the Colorado River at this western Colorado State Park
+Get out on the Colorado River at this western Colorado state park.

 📍 Google Maps | Phone: (970) 858-9188 | Website | Hours: 5 am – 10 pm daily | Entrance: $9 vehicle pass